 I rode into town this morning and got to church well before the 9:30 service, so I rode to the nearby bike shop to see when it would be open.
 Come to find out it's closed Sundays, so I just went back to church.
 I introduced myself during the first service and then settled in to socialize during a pancake breakfast fundraiser for the youth, who recently attended the Houston Rally.
-(I never made it to the Houston Rally myself; too long a drive.)

 I met a lot of interesting people during the breakfast, and eventually I was introduced to a couple who had done some bike touring of their own.
 Richard and Holley biked around Italy and Cuba recently, and have traveled all over the world.
 Their son Webb is a 1998 Carleton College graduate with a couple post-grad degrees, currently living with his folks between jobs.
 They invited me to stay the night at their house, which is very large on an even larger lot.